 Ian Fennelly studied painting at Wimbledon School of Art and gained a 1st Class Honours degree.
 After graduating Ian worked as a drawing office manager for several years which gave him the opportunity to develop his drawing skills.
 Ian has always been attracted to the urban environment, and he loves the feel of a busy city.
 He paints very quickly and loosely, but it must happen within the context of an accurate drawing, which holds the paint in.

-Inspiration for Ian's paintings comes from visiting places, spending time there, meeting people and getting honked at by buses.
-But when he paints, the subject is just the starting point; it’s the battle on the paper that’s really exciting.
+Ian's inspiration for urban sketches comes from visiting places, spending time there, meeting people and getting honked at by buses.
+But when he sketches, the subject is just the starting point; it’s the battle on the paper that’s really exciting.
 Colours, shapes, lines and patterns are all jockeying for position, while the water flows within the textured grooves of the heavy Fabriano paper.
 This is what’s really exciting.
-The image will inevitably come through, sometimes in spite of his efforts, because it’s painting itself that really inspires him.
+The image will inevitably come through, sometimes in spite of his efforts, because it is sketching itself that really inspires him.